RobertoJofreGodoy/estructuras_de_datos/README.md

 }
 ```

-Para verlo más graficamente aún sería así:
+Para verlo más graficamente aún, sería así:

 ```js
   A B C D E